sweenejp/mnca-message-board-template/posts/organ-drawing-animation.md

 * Describe how it works with other organs or organ systems.
 Just like a car, no part of the body works alone - each organ works together with other organs.
 * What things come in and out of the organ?
 * What does the organ make (if anything)?
 Where do things go after they are processed/made in this organ?
-* What other organs does your organ work with?

 Be as detailed as you can.
 In your drawing, label the parts that you discuss in the description.